 When I saw the video, a couple of questions came to mind.
 First, are there preppers who could live a minimalist and prepared life sailing?
 Second, for those of us who can’t take to the water to live, what instructive parallels might there be between prepping and sailing?

 Intrigued by the video, I decided to contact Teresa to invite her to be my guest on DestinySurvival Radio.
-So we recorded an interview which aired yesterday.
+So we recorded an interview.

 About Teresa Carey